 3.4 The review will also consider any other material issues raised during the consultation with members of Council and other key stakeholders.

-The effectiveness review report will be presented to Council in May 2018.
+The effectiveness review report was presented to Council in May 2018.